uvicmakerlab/LongNowOfUlysses/English507/NeedsAssessment/needsAssessmentPrompt.md

 ## WHAT YOU SHOULD INCLUDE IN YOUR RESPONSE

-Your response should be written in Markdown and submitted to the master branch of the [NeedsAssessment folder](https://github.com/uvicmakerlab/LongNowOfUlysses/tree/master/English507/NeedsAssessment) in our GitHub repo before seminar on January 29th.
+Your response should be written in Markdown, saved as yourlastnameNeeds.md, and submitted to the master branch of the [NeedsAssessment folder](https://github.com/uvicmakerlab/LongNowOfUlysses/tree/master/English507/NeedsAssessment) in our GitHub repo before seminar on January 29th.

 The response should: